weavedb/weavedb/docs/docs/sdk/auth.md

 - `ed25519` : for DFINITY ( Internet Identity )
 - `rsa256` : for Arweave ( ArConnect )
 - `poseidon` : for IntmaxWallet with Zero Knowledge Proof ( temporaliry disabled )
-- `secp256k1-2` : for IntmaxWallet with EVM-based accounts
+- `secp256k1-2` : for Lens Profile, and IntmaxWallet with EVM-based accounts

 ### Set Algorithms